-Djokovic knocked out of own event despite Zverev win
+Thiem and Krajinovic reach Djokovic event final

-BELGRADE (Reuters) - An emotional Novak Djokovic broke down in tears in front of a packed 4,000 crowd at his own tennis tournament after a 4-0 1-4 4-2 win over German Alexander Zverev sent fellow Serb Filip Krajinovic into the final on Sunday.
+BELGRADE (Reuters) - Dominic Thiem and home crowd favourite Filip Krajinovic reached the final of Novak Djokovic’s tournament as the world number one broke down in tears in front of a packed 4,000 crowd on Sunday.

+World number three Thiem beat Grigor Dimitrov in straight sets to set up the clash with Krajinovic.

+Having brushed aside fellow Serb Viktor Troicki, Krajinovic was left hoping the result of the Djokovic v Alexander Zverev clash would play into his hands.

 “I am not crying because I got knocked out of the tournament, I am just overwhelmed by emotion because this reminds me of my childhood,” the 33-year-old told the crowd as he received a standing ovation from his compatriots.